-What Do Emergency Medical Technician or Paramedic Do?
+What Does it Take to Be an Emergency Medical Technician or Paramedic?

 - Immobilize patient for placement on stretcher and ambulance transport, using backboard or other spinal immobilization device.